zalmoxes-laran/3D-survey-collection-doc/docs/3DSCstructure.rst

 .. admonition:: Remember

-   By defautl, when objects are imported into Blender using the *Importer* tool of 3DSC, geometries are displayed as *Bounds*.
+   By default, when objects are imported into Blender using the *Importer* tool of 3DSC, geometries are displayed as *Bounds*.
    To change this display mode, select the *Object* tab, in the Blender's *Properties* panel, then, in the *Viewport Display* panel, select *Display as* -> *Textured* to visualize the objects with their materials.